Domiciliary Hospitalization in Health Insurance – Explained

 What is domiciliary hospitalization in health insurance?

-Domiciliary treatment is a feature in health insurance that allows you to avail treatment at home due to any condition that limits or prevents you from being shifted into a hospital or medical facility.
-Domiciliary treatment can be provided at home in situations where the illness is severe.
-It poses physical limitations to the patient’s mobility or in cases where there are no hospital beds available.
+Domiciliary treatment is a feature in health insurance that allows you to receive treatment at home due to any condition that limits or prevents you from being shifted to a hospital or medical facility.
+It can be provided at home in situations where the illness is severe, poses physical limitations to the patient’s mobility, or there are no hospital beds available.
 Domiciliary hospitalization is particular and does not consider alternative treatments such as Homeopathy or Ayurveda.

 What are the inclusions in domiciliary hospitalization?